 Many users migrate Oracle to MySQL as per their use cases.
-This article will help you understand two easy methods to help you set up Oracle to MySQL Migration step-by-step, enabling you to leverage the advantages of both databases.
-You will also get a good overview of setting up an ETL Pipeline for Oracle to MySQL data migration.
+This article will help you understand two easy methods to help you set up this migration step-by-step, enabling you to leverage the advantages of both databases.
+You will also get a good overview of setting up an ETL Pipeline for data migration.

 Introduction to Oracle